NicoleFaye/PokemonPinballRL/README.md

 1. Uses PyBoy to emulate the Game Boy environment
 2. Implements a Gymnasium-compatible environment for Pokemon Pinball
-3. Leverages PufferLib for efficient agent training with vectorized environments
+3. Uses Stable Baselines 3 for efficient agent training with vectorized environments
-4. Uses PufferLib's optimized model architectures and PPO implementation
-5. Supports various reward shaping strategies to guide learning
+4. Supports various reward shaping strategies to guide learning

 ## Installation